DoD-Platform-One/bbctl/README.md

-# BBCTL
+# bbctl

-Command line interface(CLI) tool to simplify development, deployment, auditing and troubleshooting of the BigBang product in a kubernetes cluster.
+`bbctl` is a command line interface (CLI) tool to simplify development, deployment, auditing, and maintaining the deployment of Big Bang a kubernetes cluster.

 ## User Guide

-Follow the [user guide](/docs/user-guide.md) for how to install and use the bbctl tool.
+Follow the [user guide](/docs/user-guide.md) for how to install and use the `bbctl` tool.

 ## Developer Documentation